 Total gross proceeds of the divestments are CHF 94.5 million and the agreements were signed before end of March 2021.
 Advisors to BMS are CBRE (Real Estate), Lenz & Staehelin (Legal) and Ernst & Young (Tax).

-BME Group (BME) and the shareholders of the Mahler Group have reached an agreement on the sale of its shares to BME.
-The Mahler Group, a leading general building materials […]
+BME Group (BME) and the shareholders of Bouwpunt Van der Gucht have reached an agreement on the sale to BME.
+Van der Gucht is a distributor of building materials located […]